contione/workflow/README.md

-﻿# Workflow Workflow
+﻿# Workflow

-This repository contains a Workflow Workflow implementation that allows users to configure, execute, and visualize workflows.
+This repository contains a Workflow implementation that allows users to configure, execute, and visualize workflows.
 The Workflow is designed to be modular and flexible, providing a fluent API for defining workflows, handling different execution branches, and logging the execution flow.

 ## Features